Kong/docs.konghq.com/app/_src/gateway/get-started/ai-gateway.md

 #### Rate Limiting plugins

-Kong's AI Gateway also allows you to manage trafic to your LLM API.
+Kong's AI Gateway also allows you to manage traffic to your LLM API.
 Kong's AI Gateway provides the `ai rate limiting advance` plugin that can be use to implement rate limiting to your ai requests traffic.

 * The [AI Rate Limiting Advanced](/hub/kong-inc/ai-rate-limiting-advanced) plugin uses a to introspect LLM requests and enable a rate limits